-For the past two years, Eliastam has been preparing for what she calls “the greatest adventure of my career,” training across some of the world’s harshest terrains to ready herself for the ultimate challenge: Antarctica.
-Her route will begin at the edge of the Ronne Ice Shelf and stretch to the geographic South Pole, following the famed Hercules Inlet Route.
-Over the course of approximately 45 days, Eliastam will pull a 200-pound sled—known as a pulk—on cross-country skis, carrying all the supplies she needs to survive.
+For two years, Eliastam was preparing for what she calls “the greatest adventure of my career,” training across some of the world’s harshest terrains to ready herself for the ultimate challenge: Antarctica.
+Her route started at the edge of the Ronne Ice Shelf and stretched to the geographic South Pole, following the famed Hercules Inlet Route.
+Eliastam pulled a 200-pound sled - known as a pulk - on skis, carrying all the supplies she needed to survive.
 No resupplies.
 No companions.
 Just her and the ice.

 The idea was born after Eliastam read about Preet Chandi, the first woman of color to complete the same feat.
 “Reading about her achievement sparked something deep inside my brain,” she recalls.
 Despite the fear and the daunting nature of the challenge, Eliastam couldn’t shake the thought: What if I did this too?